-- 1. The expenditure is monitored through an ERP system, disbursal of funds in terms of salary, purchase of equipment's, consumables, etc is through the ERP system which is highly efficient. - 2.
+- 1. The expenditure is monitored through an ERP system, disbursal of funds in terms of salary, purchase of equipment's, consumables, etc is managed through the Enterprise Resource Planning (ERP) system which is highly efficient. - 2.
 The project investigators get live status about the availability of funds. - 3.
 The payments are done at high priority.